Table of Contents

 Check the connection between the router and the Gateway (Ethernet cables, switch, etc.).

-Do not use powerline devices (Ethernet over powerline).
+Do not use PLC devices (Powerline communication).

 RS485 or Mbus Issues

-If not all meters are being read:
+If all meters are not being read:

 • Ensure that the meters are addressed.